2025 Paint Out Schedule

 Restrooms: Maybe at the park and/or at various businesses

-Wednesday, July 24
+Wednesday, September 24

-Location: Overlook near Transfer Park Campground
+Location: Overlook Near Transfer Park, Mancos

 Critique Location: At the parking lot next to the campground